-What: The LiveRamp connection allows you to export profiles part of a BlueConic segment, to better target audiences through LiveRamp.
+What: The LiveRamp connection allows you to export profiles that are part of a BlueConic segment, to better target audiences through LiveRamp.
 This connection supports batch export.

 About BlueConic: BlueConic is a Customer Data Platform that harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.
 Learn more about the BlueConic customer data platform.